If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 The Kelso Game fowl fighting rooster is one of the most popular and common rooster breeds used in cockfighting.
 The hen of this breed lay around 100–120 eggs per year.

 They are not egg-laying breeds.
-But yes, people use them for meat purposes.
+But yes, people use them for meat.
 They fully mature after 6 months of age.

-Kelso breed is extremely intelligent, so they are known as smart fighters.
+Kelso breed possesses extreme intelligence, earning them the reputation of being smart fighters.
 The average weight of Kelso Game Fowl rooster is about 8 lbs, and hens weigh around 6 lbs.

 Fighting Chicken vs. Docile Chicken

-Fighting chickens and docile chickens are two distinct types of chickens with several significant differences.
+Fighting chickens and docile chickens are two different types of chickens that differ greatly from each other.

-• Fighting chickens are known for their aggressive behavior and are bred for cockfighting, while docile chickens are bred for their meat or egg-laying capabilities.
+- Breeders breed fighting chickens for cockfighting because of their aggressive behavior, while they breed docile chickens for their meat or egg-laying capabilities.

-• Fighting chickens are larger and stronger than docile chickens, which gives them an advantage in fights.
+- Fighting chickens is larger and stronger than docile chickens, which gives them an advantage in fights.
 They also have sharp spurs on their legs that are used for defense.
 On the other hand, docile chickens are smaller and less physically imposing, but they are mostly calmer and less likely to become aggressive.

-• Fighting chickens are typically kept isolated from other chickens, while docile chickens are usually housed in flocks and are much more social.
-This can affect their behavior, with fighting chickens being more aggressive because of their solitary confinement.
+- Farmers typically isolate fighting chickens from other chickens, while they usually keep docile chickens in flocks and are much more social.
+Fighting chickens become more aggressive when kept in isolation, affecting their behavior.
 In contrast, docile chickens are typically more docile and less likely to fight because of their socialization with other chickens.

-• Fighting chickens are trained and conditioned to fight, often through physical and psychological means, while docile chickens are not trained or conditioned for aggression.
+- People train and condition fighting chickens to fight, often through physical and psychological means, while they do not train or condition docile chickens for aggression.

 Major Problems With Raising Fighting Chicken Breeds

-There are several significant problems associated with raising fighting chicken breeds:
+There are several significant problems you may face with raising fighting chicken breeds:

-Ethical concerns: Raising birds for the sole purpose of fighting goes against the ethical principles of animal welfare and is considered inhumane.
+Ethical concerns: Raising birds for fighting goes against the ethical principles of animal welfare and is inhumane.
 Many consider it cruel to subject birds to aggressive and violent behavior, which can cause physical harm and psychological stress.

-Legal issues: Raising fighting chickens is illegal in many countries and can cause severe penalties, including imprisonment, fines, and the seizure of birds and equipment.
-In some countries, possessing fighting birds is also considered a criminal offense.
+Raising fighting chickens is illegal in many countries and can lead to serious punishments like imprisonment, fines, and the seizure of birds and equipment.
+Some countries also consider possessing fighting birds a criminal offense.

-Health problems: Fighting chickens are often subjected to extreme physical stress and may develop serious health problems, such as infections, wounds, and muscle damage.
+Health problems: Fighting chickens frequently experience extreme physical stress, which can lead to the development of serious health issues such as infections, wounds, and muscle damage.
 They are also often fed an improper diet to increase aggression, which can further compromise their health.

 Disease transmission: Close confinement of fighting chickens can facilitate the transmission of diseases, which can spread quickly and cause significant harm to the birds.